 Eight Common Traits Of The INFP Personality Type

 Also known as the “mediator,” the INFP type is one of the Myers-Briggs personality types, with the letters standing for introversion, intuition, feeling, and perceiving.
+The mediator personality is characterized by a deep sense of empathy, a strong desire for harmony, and the ability to navigate and resolve conflicts effectively.
 Co-created by Isabel Briggs Myers, the Myers Briggs Type Indicator is one of the most common personality type assessments.
 According to the test, people with this personality type tend to have the ability to create harmony out of conflict, although they may avoid conflict themselves.
 Some other INFP strengths include that they often work hard to ensure that everyone feels heard and validated, and they may be idealistic, caring, and compassionate.
 Their own feelings and personal values often guide their actions, making them deeply committed to their principles.
 They tend to have a lot of creativity and unconventional perspectives, and very often strive to live a purpose-filled life.

 The INFP type is typically open-minded in their beliefs and often wants to make the world a better place.
 As introverts, they enjoy a significant amount of alone time to reflect and recharge, and they may be close with the handful of people they care most about.
 For INFPs, understanding their own emotions and maintaining a better sense of self is crucial in their interactions with the outside world.
 If you are interested in the Myers-Briggs personality test and have the INFP result, you may benefit from learning about the common traits associated with this type.